SKoprek/engineering-degree-project/README.md

 # Engineering degree project

-Basic project for Android application
+Basic project of a bus timetable for Android application using Spring Boot API

 ## API